kenlasko/k8s/README.md

 ## Folder structure
 The relevent folders are laid out in the following manner:
 - [argocd-apps](/argocd-apps): where all the ArgoCD applications reside.
-Broken down by type (app, database, system etc)
+Broken down by type (app, database, system etc).
+The ArgoCD applications reference manifests stored in the [manifests](/manifests) folder.
 - [docs](/docs): documents
 - [manifests](/manifests): all the manifests used by each application.
-Broken down by type (app, database, system etc) then by name
+Broken down by type (app, database, system etc) then by name.
+Used by [ArgoCD applications](/argocd-apps).
 - [helm](/helm): where I keep my universal Helm chart for most non-Helm based applications
 - [scripts](/scripts): a mish-mash of scripts used for various purposes